mapbox/hpp-skel/README.md

 ```

 ## Customize
-Easily use this skeleton as a starting off point for your own custom project:
+Easily use this skeleton as a starting off point for a _new_ custom project:

 ```
 # Clone hpp-skel locally

 git clone git@github.com:mapbox/hpp-skel.git
 cd hpp-skel/